jrpool/learning-os-software/best-practices/README.md

 ##### All communication over encrypted channel

-APIs should only expose endpoints over HTTPS.
+APIs should expose endpoints only over HTTPS.
 This should be true for standard request-response APIs (RESTful and otherwise) as well as any "push" APIs (via something like Web Sockets).

 Client applications should always communicate with internal APIs over HTTPS.

 ## Documentation

 ##### Every repository has a README

-All organization repositories have a README.md file in the root directory that explains the intent for that piece of software.
+Every organization repository has a README.md file in the root directory that explains the intent for that piece of software.

 At minimum, this document covers or links to:

 - Purpose
 - Example use case
-- Installation / getting started
+- Installation and getting started
 - How to contribute
 - Where to go for help